-- Keep copies of ALL paperwork between you and your lessor. - Your rent must be paid on time and kept up to date. - Keep track of your rent payment and keep copies of your rent receipts. - If you have a problem paying your rent talk to someone and get help to sort out the problem.
+- Keep copies of ALL paperwork between you and your lessor. - Your rent must be paid on time and kept up to date. - Keep track of your rent payments and keep copies of your rent receipts. - If you have a problem paying your rent, talk to someone and get help to sort out the problem. - If your lessor says you owe rent money, ask for a copy of the rent record so you can see how much you owe and when you fell behind.